anthemion-org/ogle-web/README.md

 I would like to automate testing at the UI level, but it is usually too difficult to do that in a meaningful way.
 Ultimately, hands-on QA work is the only way to ensure that your app works.

 For testing purposes, it is sometimes necessary to export classes or functions that would otherwise be private to the implementing module.
 Instead of exporting these directly, I have packaged and exported them within `ForTest` objects.
 These should _not_ be used outside of testing.

+## Miscellanea

+### Word search algorithm

+[todo]

+### SVG in React

+I used Inkscape to create various SVG images, but Inkscape SVGs cannot be used in React without modification, even when they are deployed statically and embedded with the `img` tag.
+When that is attempted, Webpack complains that ‘Namespace tags are not supported by default’.
+Inkscape also produces very verbose SVG.
+Saving as ‘Optimized SVG’ helps only somewhat.

+I translated some Inkscape SVG into JSX with [svg2jsx](https://svg2jsx.com/), then I simplified and extended the JSX by hand.
+For simple images, it is easier to write the SVG from scratch.

 ## Credits